 The second angel blew his trumpet, and something like a great mountain, burning with fire, was thrown into the sea, and a third of the sea became blood.
 A third of the living creatures in the sea died, and a third of the ships were destroyed.

 Another asteroid crashes into the sea.
 Many such impacts are known from Earth history.
 Their effects were catastrophic.
-‘Blood’ refers to the colour of some toxin.
+As before, ‘blood’ refers either to the colour of a pollutant or to the dead bodies irrespective of colour.
 The turning of the Nile to blood was the first plague to afflict Egypt, possibly caused by a bloom of dinoflagellate algae (Humphreys 2003).
 All fish in the Nile died.

 The third angel blew his trumpet, and a great star fell from heaven, blazing like a torch, and it fell on a third of the rivers and on the springs of water.
 The name of the star is Wormwood.
 A third of the waters became wormwood, and many people died from the water, because it had been made bitter.